England Football Online

 Age Oldest player to play at a European Championship final tournament

-Peter Shilton was 38 years and 272 days old when he played against Netherlands in Düsseldorf during Euro 88.
-It was his one hundredth cap.
+Peter Shilton was 38 years and 272 days old when he played against Netherlands in Düsseldorf in 1988.
+It was also the occasion of his one hundredth appearance.

 Age Oldest player on a European Championship final tournament squad

-Peter Shilton, 1988 European Championship finals, at the time of the first match, Shilton was 38 years and 8 months old.
+Peter Shilton, at the time of the first match in 1988, Shilton was 38 years and 272 days old.

 Appearances for More than One National Team